5 things to do in Cinque Terre with kids

-Unfortunately there’s one downside to visiting Cinque Terre with kids and that is if you travel here with a baby or toddler that still uses a stroller.
+Unfortunately there’s one downside to visiting Cinque Terre with kids.
+When you travel here with a baby or toddler that still uses a stroller, you might run into some trouble.
 The terrain is a bit kid-unfriendly, with all the elevation and steep stairs and alleys.
 A solution is to carry you small ones in a baby carrier on you belly or your back.
 Ideally one with a built-in sunscreen you can pop up.

 When to visit Cinque Terre

 The best time to visit Cinque Terre is in May and June or September and October.
 The temps are cooler and the crowds much smaller.

 We visited Cinque Terre during high season in July, but to be fair that was during the summer of 2020, when the world was just recovering from the first lockdown.
 This was in July of 2020, when there weren’t a lot of visitors there.
 If you go to Cinque Terre now, you’ll see that the huge crowds have returned.
 If you have to travel during high season, know that the heat was manageable, even though it was about 30-35 degrees.
 This is mainly due to the cool sea breeze and the fact that we did the sightseeing in the early mornings and early evenings.
 We hung by our pool or at a shady terrazza in the afternoon.